Oboro Kombu vs Tororo Kombu vs Shio Kombu : What is the difference?

 Kombu is not only prepared for making Dashi, but there also exist a variety of processed foods made with the edible seaweed in Japan, from candies like “Kombu Ame (昆布飴)” to accompaniments for the staple food of the Japanese.

-Speaking of the latter type, representative examples include “Tororo Kombu (とろろ昆布)”, “Oboro Kombu (おぼろ昆布)”, and “Shio Kombu (塩昆布)”.
+As for the latter type, representative examples include “Tororo Kombu (とろろ昆布)”, “Oboro Kombu (おぼろ昆布)”, and “Shio Kombu (塩昆布)”.

 The Difference between Tororo Kombu, Oboro Kombu, and Shio Kombu